UCLNatSci/2023/NSCI0011/friedmann/_sources/Numerical.md

 and finally we plot the results.

+We can look up all the parameters of `odeint` [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.OdeSolver.html#scipy.integrate.OdeSolver).

 ## Using solve_ivp

 It turns out that python has *other* ODE packages - `odeint` is problably the most widespread one, but it only has one sort of solver, but there is a more versatile package - `solve_ivp`.